MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ### Enabling DiskANN on a new Cluster
-To enable the **DiskANN Vector Index** feature on an Azure Cosmos DB for MongoDB (vCore) cluster, follow these steps to perform a cluster-level registration via the Azure CLI:
+To enable **DiskANN** Vector Index on a newly provisioned Azure Cosmos DB for MongoDB (vCore) cluster, follow these steps to perform a cluster-level registration via the Azure CLI:
 1. Log in to Azure CLI
 ```bash
 az login
 ```

 2. Retrieve the current settings for the feature flags on your vCore cluster.
 This ensures you retain any existing flags while adding the new feature.
-Run the following command, replacing placeholders with your specific values:
 ```bash
 az resource show --ids "/subscriptions/<sub id>/resourceGroups/<resource group name>/providers/Microsoft.DocumentDB/mongoClusters/<resource name of your Cosmos for MongoDB cluster>" --api-version <cluster's api version>
 ```

 3. Add the `DiskANNIndex` flag to the list of preview features **without removing any existing ones**.
-Use the following command, replacing placeholders with your specific values:
 ```bash
 az resource patch --ids "/subscriptions/<sub id>/resourceGroups/<resource group name>/providers/Microsoft.DocumentDB/mongoClusters/<resource name of your Cosmos for MongoDB cluster>" --api-version <cluster's api version> --properties "{\"previewFeatures\": [\"GeoReplicas\", \"DiskANNIndex\"]}"
 ```